Following endorsement in late June 2016, the Central Coast Local Food Security Strategy is being implemented.

 - On Wednesday, 21 September 2016 the ‘Healthy Food Recipe’ social media campaign was launched on the Council’s Facebook Page.
 Recipes can be downloaded from the Healthy Food Recipes page;

-- Discussions with a significant producer have taken place relating to issues (such as logistics and storage) for utilising ‘second/natures grade’ produce.
+- Discussions with a significant producer has taken place relating to issues (such as logistics and storage) for utilising ‘second/natures grade’ produce.